5:150-AP1- Personnel Records

 Personnel records for all employees include:

-- Records maintained for the Illinois Teachers’ Retirement System or the Illinois Municipal Retirement System
+Records maintained for the Ill.
+Teachers’ Retirement System or the Ill.
+Municipal Retirement System

-- Notification that an employee is the subject of a Dept. of Children and Family Services (DCFS) investigation pursuant to the Abused and Neglected Child Reporting Act and any report to DCFS made or caused to be made by a District employee concerning another employee; this record will be deleted if DCFS informs the District that the allegations were unfounded
+Notification that an employee is the subject of an Ill.
+Dept. of Children and Family Services (DCFS) investigation pursuant to the Abused and Neglected Child Reporting Act (ANCRA) and any report to DCFS made or caused to be made by a District employee concerning another employee; this record will be deleted if DCFS informs the District that the allegations were unfounded.

 In addition to the above, personnel records for all professional personnel include:

 Copies of official transcripts required by the School Code (105 ILCS 5/24-23)

 Acknowledgement of mandated reporter status

 Employment records will be maintained permanently for all District employees and former employees unless the Local Records Commission’s approval is obtained to dispose of them.

 The District will not gather or keep a record of an employee’s associations, political activities, publications, communications, or non-employment activities, unless the employee submits the information in writing or authorizes the District in writing to keep or gather such records.
 However, the District may gather or keep records in an employee’s personnel file concerning: (1) activities or associations with individuals or groups involved in the physical, sexual, or other exploitation of a minor, or (2) activities occurring on the District’s premises or during the employee’s working hours that interfere with the performance of the employee’s duties or activities, or those of other employees, regardless of when and where occurring, that constitute criminal conduct or may reasonably be expected to harm the District’s property, operations or educational process, or programs, or that could, by the employee’s actions, cause the District financial liability.
 820 ILCS 40/9, amended by P.A.
 101-531.